UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPythonSyntax.rst.txt

     ZeroDivisionError: integer division or modulo by zero

 The error occurred in the ``doer`` function -- but the traceback shows you where that was called from.

+Note that is listed in reverse order -- reverse of the order in which it was called.

 In a more complex system, this can be VERY useful -- learn to read tracebacks!

 Functions: ``return``